 Contrary to the signal about the economy conveyed by the stock market’s prodigious move up in Q1 2016 after the initial 10% plunge, the U.S. economy continues to deteriorate – in some areas rather quickly.
 Zerohedge featured an article by someone named Nick Colas from some firm called Convergex in which the author promoted the idea that the U.S. economy was on balance still doing well.
 But his thesis lacked meaningful analytic depth.

-In addition, Colas looks at used car prices as what he terms an “economic bellweather.”
+In addition, Colas looks at used car prices as what he terms an “economic bellwether.”
 His assertion is that used car prices have “remained stable” since 2010.
 Wrong.
 I actually wrote a blog post about this a couple weeks ago.
 But here are the facts, sourced from Auto Remarketing: used car prices in March had their biggest price drop in three years.
-And here’s the unwritten headline, Nick: the only factor that has keep used car volume from collapsing is the unprecedented proliferation of the use of auto loans to fund used car purchases.
+And here’s the unwritten headline, Nick: the only factor that has kept used car volume from collapsing is the unprecedented proliferation of the use of auto loans to fund used car purchases.
+Despite the prices dropping slightly, many people still consider purchasing used cars.
+Normally, these vehicles are much more reasonably priced than brand new vehicles, meaning that people can have more selection when they arrive at car dealerships.
+There are many car dealers in America.
+For example, those people considering a used car in Hutchinson, KS could always look at visiting Conklin Cars.
+Car dealerships offer a much better selection of vehicles, so they might be worth visiting to ensure your budget stretches as far as possible.

 As a matter of fact, the price a buyer is willing to pay for a used car is more a function of the amount of debt the bank will extend to close the purchase.
 130% loan-to-value loans are commonplace.
 But this is not indicative of an economy that is even equivocally healthy.
 This is a reflection of a Government-backed banking system that will loan to anyone just about any amount of money in order to promote the illusion of economic activity.